enquirer/enquirer/docs/prompts/form/getting-started.md

 ## Define a `prompt`

-To use the form prompt we need to import `{prompt}`.
+To use the form prompt we need to require `{prompt}` from `"enquirer"`.
-We can then define a prompt as usual.
+Next we can define a prompt as usual.
 We will start with a name input.

 ```js
 const { prompt } = require("enquirer");